-If a Benchmark Event (which, amongst other events, includes the permanent discontinuation of an Original Reference Rate) occurs, the Issuer or the Guarantor, as the case may be, shall use its reasonable endeavours to appoint an Independent Adviser.
+Benchmark Events include (amongst other events) the permanent discontinuation of an Original Reference Rate.
+If a Benchmark Event occurs, the Issuer or the Guarantor, as the case may be, shall use its reasonable endeavours to appoint an Independent Adviser.
 The Independent Adviser shall endeavour to determine a Successor Rate or Alternative Rate to be used in place of the Original Reference Rate.
-The use of any such Successor Rate or Alternative Rate to determine the Rate of Interest will result in Notes linked to or referencing the Original Reference Rate performing differently (which may include payment of a lower Rate of Interest) than they would do if the Original Reference Rate were to continue to apply in its current form.
+The use of any such Successor Rate or Alternative Rate to determine the Rate of Interest is likely to result in Notes initially linked to or referencing the Original Reference Rate performing differently (which may include payment of a lower Rate of Interest) than they would do if the Original Reference Rate were to continue to apply in its current form.